-All requirements for a graduate degree or graduate certificate must ordinarily be completed within an eight-year period.
+All requirements for a graduate degree or graduate certificate must ordinarily be completed within an eight-year period for PhD candidates or six-year period for M.A candidates.
 Exceptions to these time limits must be approved by the graduate program director and the college dean or designee.
 Graded coursework older than eight years at the time of graduation must be re-validated by an examination before the work can be applied to a graduate degree.
 Courses identified as research, thesis or dissertation that were graded pass/fail do not require re-validation.
-See the "Policy on Re-validation of Out-of-Date Graduate Credit."
+See the "Policy on Re-validation of Out-of-Date Graduate Credit" in the graduate catalog.